 Exploratory circuit calculations for the first test of the Phebus-FP project

+The aim of the international programme Phebus-FP is to investigate in an in-pile facility, under prototypical LWR severe accident conditions, the transport and retention of fission products.
 This paper presents the results of exploratory calculations related to aerosols and fission product transport in the circuit of the first Phebus-FP test to be performed at CEN, Cadarache (France).
-Such calculations were performed to verify the design of the model circuit, to help define the system operating conditions such as temperatures and flow rates, and to help the design and operation of the measuring instruments.
-The results obtained show that the volatile fission products (iodine and caesium) are transported as vapours up to the entrance of the steam generator and then are retained by vapour condensation and aerosol deposition in the remainder of the circuit (i.e. steam generator and cold line).
-The values of the transmission factor (mass at the circuit outlet/mass at the circuit inlet) for aerosol and fission products differ greatly from one code to another: from 18 to 84% (iodine), from 14 to 62% (caesium), from 0 to 76% (tellurium) and from 8 to 73% (aerosols).
-By neglecting the RAFT results, the agreement between code results is better for iodine and caesium: more than half of the release at the circuit inlet is transferred to the containment.
+Calculations were performed to verify the design of the model circuit, to define the system operating conditions such as temperatures and flow rates, and support the design and operation of the measuring instruments.
+The results obtained show that the volatile fission products (iodine and caesium) are transported as vapours up to the entrance of the steam generator and are then retained by vapour condensation and aerosol deposition in the remainder of the circuit.
+The values of the transmission factor for aerosols and fission products differ greatly from one code to another: from 18 to 84 % (iodine), from 14 to 62 % (caesium), from 0 to 75 % (tellurium) and from 8 to 73 % (aerosols).
+Differences between code results are partially explained.

 Original language: en